How do I create an in-text citation in APA style?

 - The year of publication will always be in parentheses and will be directly after the author's last name no matter where it is located in the sentence.

 - The page number(s) will always be at the end of the sentence within parentheses.
-If there are no page numbers available, you must count paragraphs and include the paragraph number.

 - If there are multiple authors, you will still include all of their last names.